You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for bremelanotide acetate and what is the scope of freedom to operate?

 Bremelanotide acetate is the generic ingredient in one branded drug marketed by Cosette and is included in one NDA.
-There are five patents protecting this compound.
+There are four patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Two suppliers are listed for this compound.